 - Apply appropriate knowledge of ethical and professional standards relevant to the practice of counselling across different contexts

-• Partially completed a course at Associate Degree level or higher at any Australian higher education provider (or have partially completed an equivalent overseas qualification).
-Applicants must have completed the equivalent of at least two units of study (equivalent to 25 UTAS credit points).
-If an applicant has failed any units, the application may be subject to further review before an offer is made.
+Partially completed an undergraduate course (or equivalent).
+Applicants must have completed at least two subjects of study (equivalent to 25 UTAS credit points).
+If an applicant has failed any subjects the application may be subject to further review before an offer is made.

 The University of Tasmania grants credit and recognition of prior learning that may include formal and/or informal prior learning.
 More information is available here.